Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Discussion

-In analogy to the use of standard sparse coding, further application examples would include inpainting, compression, feature learning, or compressed sensing for data with in principle any exponential family noise distribution.
+In analogy to the literature on standard SC, further application examples would include inpainting, compression, feature learning, or compressed sensing using in principle any regular exponential family as observable distribution.
 Future work may also include the use of more richly structured prior distributions.
-As the derived update equations apply in general for any binary latents, the independent Bernoulli prior could be replaced by a deep model.
-Binary latents for deep generative graphical models are very common such that, e.g., deep SBNs \cite{SaulEtAl1996,GanEtAl2015} but also deep restricted Boltzmann Machines \cite{Larochelle2008} may be used. \\
+As the derived update equations apply in general for any binary latents, the independent Bernoulli prior could also be replaced by more general distributions for binary variables \citep[e.g.][]{DaiEtAl2013} including those parameterized by deep models.
+Binary latents for deep generative graphical models are very common such that, e.g., deep SBNs \citep[][]{SaulEtAl1996,GanEtAl2015} or deep restricted Boltzmann Machines \citep[][]{Larochelle2008} could be used as well as deep models with deterministic non-linearities \citep[e.g.][]{JangEtAl2017}.
+Future research may also investigate how the current results can be extended to other forms of non-linear superpositions.
+The non-linearity \eqref{eq:mmca_combination_rule} or an occlusion non-linearity as discussed by \citet[][]{DaiLucke2014} do maintain crucial properties required for Theorems~\ref{theorem1} and \ref{theorem2}, for instance.
+And non-linear superposition models could go further in the direction of deep models, e.g., by using repeated maximization with several layers of stochastic binary latents.
+Finally, also hybrid approaches combining results of LVMs with binary and continuous latents (cf.\,Sec.\,\ref{Relation_to_Previous_Work}) could represent a promising future research direction.

-\textbf{Acknowledgments.} This project was funded by the German Ministry of Research and Education (BMBF) in project 05M2020 (SPAplus, TP3, recipients HM and FH) and by the German Research Foundation (DFG) in projects 352015383 (HAPPAA, CRC 1330, B2, recipient JD) and 390895286 (cluster of excellence H4a 2.0, EXC 2177/1, recipient HM).
-Furthermore, we acknowledge support by the HPC Cluster CARL of Oldenburg University and by the HLRN network of HPC clusters (project nim00006).
+\acks{This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the excellence initiative (cluster of excellence H4a 2.0, EXC 2177/1 - project 390895286) and by the frame of the priority program SPP 2298 "Theoretical Foundations of Deep Learning" - project 464104047 (HM and JL).
+Furthermore, the contributions by FH were funded by the German Ministry of Research and Education (BMBF) in project 05M2020 (SPAplus, TP3), and the contributions by JD were funded within the DFG project 352015383 (HAPPAA, CRC 1330, B2).
+Large-scale numerical experiments were supported by the HPC Cluster of Oldenburg University (INST 184/225-1 FUGG) and by the HLRN network of HPC clusters (project nim00006). }